 11. Pembroke Welsh Corgi

-In addition to being eager to please, Corgi – this small and cute dog breed – is also very alert and agile.
+In addition to being eager to please, Corgi – this small and cute dog breed that's popular in “dog burrito” YouTube videos – is also very alert and agile.
+It's not something people often assume about Corgis, but it's an intelligent breed.
 Additional traits of Pembroke Welsh Corgis such as eagerness to learn and intelligence make them easy to train and useful in activities such as guard watching.

 RELATED: 10 Cute Dog Breeds You Can’t Resist

 In its small form, this dog breed is especially known for being very intelligent and friendly.
 The Miniature Schnauzer's friendliness and obedience makes them easy to train, while their alertness and spirit make them suitable for any kind of training.
 Miniature Schnauzer dogs can also make a wonderful addition to a family with small children.
 They're very friendly with children, and due to their size and eagerness to play, they can be perfect companions for your kids.